 The 800 Hz "rewind" frequency is used because it is conveniently available from the divider chain.

 When you construct your own drive circuit, it must be customized for your motor's step angle and the amount of gear reduction you employ.
 Both the frequency of the quartz crystal and the ratios of the divider chain must be selected to produce the required frequency.
 My recommendation is to use Grover's circuit and, if necessary, change the crystal and divider chain to produce the frequency required for your mount.

 I built the driver circuit on a Radio Shack general-purpose PC board and housed it in a plastic 5¼" floppy diskette case.
 The three connectors are for the motor, limit switch, and 12-volt power source.
 The two switches are for power on/off and reverse/rewind.
 A small LED indicates power on.

 When considering the electronics circuit, it's useful to think of it as three blocks.

-Although Grover's (and my) circuit uses a crystal oscillator in the first block, you can use something as simple as a 555 timer chip and still achieve excellent results.
-In fact, I currently use a 555-based oscillator circuit to drive the stepper controller chip of my equatorial mount with very good results.
+Although Grover's (and my) circuit uses a crystal oscillator in the first block, you can use something as simple as a 555 timer chip (in its astable configuration) and still achieve excellent results.
+In fact, for a long time I used a 555-based oscillator circuit to drive the stepper controller chip of my equatorial mount with very good results.

-A 555 circuit may not be as consistent as a crystal-controlled circuit and may be affected by temperature changes.
-But the 555 is inexpensive, simple to build, and easy to adjust over a wide range of frequencies, making it easy to set up for ANY motor and gearbox combination.
-Here is a nice site with 555 information.
+A 555 circuit may not be as accurate as a crystal-controlled circuit and may be affected by temperature changes.
+But the 555 circuit is inexpensive, simple to build, and adjustable over a wide range of frequencies, making it easy to set up for ANY motor and gearbox combination.
+Here is a nice page with 555 astable information.